ankane/blazer/README.md

   data_source: main
 ```

 This requires a PostgreSQL database.
-Create a new schema just for uploads.
+Create a new schema just for uploads to ensure existing tables aren’t overwritten.

 ## Data Sources